adimosh/IX.Framework/doc/FrameworkVersionsSupport.md

 The .NET Standard, as a stepping stone for truly unifying the .NET platform, was intended as a way to standardize the common features guaranteed to be available on supported platforms.
-As such, the concept of "support" is not really applicable, but can be a good indicator to whether or not the standard in question may or may not have already lost traction, and shuld be abandoned.
+As such, the concept of "support" is not really applicable, but can be a good indicator to whether or not the standard in question may or may not have already lost traction, and should be abandoned.

 | Version | IX Support | MS Support |
 |:-------:|:----------:|:----------:|